Bastillka/gpt4/README.md

 <p>There are 3 quantized versions, one is quantized using GPTQ's <i>--true-sequential</i> and <i>--act-order</i> optimizations, the second is quantized using GPTQ's <i>--true-sequential</i> and <i>--groupsize 128</i> optimization, and the third one is quantized for GGML using q4_1</p>
 This was made using Chansung's GPT4-Alpaca Lora: https://huggingface.co/chansung/gpt4-alpaca-lora-30b

+<p><strong>Note</strong>: To use with your GPU using GPTQ pick one of the .safetensors along with all of the .jsons and .model files.
+To use your CPU using GGML(Llamacpp) you only need the single .bin ggml file. </p>

 <p><strong>Training Parameters</strong></p>
 <ul><li>num_epochs=10</li><li>cutoff_len=512</li><li>group_by_length</li><li>lora_target_modules='[q_proj,k_proj,v_proj,o_proj]'</li><li>lora_r=16</li><li>micro_batch_size=8</li></ul>